 Women’s mental health fundraiser Liptember, in association with major charity partner Chemist Warehouse Group, has launched its 2020 Liptember campaign.
 Now in its eleventh year, the national campaign is dedicated to raising funds and awareness for women’s mental health, harnessing the true potential of the collective, encouraging and inspiring people to listen, share, and learn.
 In a time where the importance of keeping in touch and supporting one another is magnified, the Liptember campaign has never been more crucial.

-The campaign encourages people to start the conversation surrounding “what’s on your mind” by wearing brightly-coloured Liptember lipsticks, sold through exclusive retailer and major charity partner Chemist Warehouse.
+The campaign encourages people to learn the differences between Delta 8 THC vs Delta 9 THC Freshbros to use them for treatment to deal with the symptoms of depression and start the conversation surrounding “what’s on your mind” by wearing brightly-coloured Liptember lipsticks, sold through exclusive retailer and major charity partner Chemist Warehouse.

 Donations will be made to the following six beneficiaries: